-When members of the community do things that make the map more useful, they get a crypto token called HONEY.
-A crypto token is a digital currency that can be exchanged or traded.
-HONEY tokens have value because redeeming HONEY tokens is the only way to access Hivemapper’s useful map data.
+When these people do helpful things, they get a crypto token called HONEY.
+A crypto token is a digital currency that can be traded for other things.
+HONEY tokens are nice to have because they can be traded for Hivemapper’s useful map data.

-Every type of crypto token is based on a blockchain, which is a “distributed ledger” of transactions.
-To understand the concept of a distributed ledger, imagine a public document on the Internet.
+Every type of crypto token is based on a blockchain, which is a “distributed ledger” of trades.
+To understand what that means, imagine a public document on the Internet.
 Anyone can read the document.
 Anyone can add a page.
 Any time the document changes, everyone can see the changes.
-Hivemapper uses a blockchain called Solana that can handle many transactions quickly and at low cost, making it a great fit for a busy community like ours.
+Hivemapper uses a blockchain called Solana that can handle many trades quickly and at low cost, making it a great fit for a busy community like ours.

 There are many different “wallets” where people can securely keep their crypto tokens.
 A wallet is secure because only the owner of the wallet has the private key that is needed to access it.
 (This is why you should never, ever give anyone the private key to your wallet!)
 Hivemapper currently uses a wallet called Phantom.
 By logging into your Phantom wallet, you prove to the Hivemapper network that you are who you say you are.

 Here's what you can do to join the Hivemapper community: